Uiedbook/Exabase/README.md

 - Exabase integrates an extensive use of Binary search algorithms and custom Binary inset algorimths, allowing for sorted storage and efficient query of data.

-- Strong data consistency across all Exabase Rings is achieved using The Dynamo db model, in which is consistency is achived when write operations is confirmed to have persisted to a some number of replicas before repsonding to the client.

-- Security is handled using jsonwebtokens allowing each Exabase instance to communicate to the Exabase Rings interface securedly and also allows your apps to communicate with Exabse in same manner.

 - Exabase employs log file managers and handles log file resizing to makeup for efficient memory usage, log files are totally resizeable and durable.

 - Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism which is optimised for crash recovery and consistency checks out of the box.

-- Exabase transactions are grounded in a strong atomic and isolated model, using a WAL (write ahead log) mechanism that achives faster write querys and efficient data consistency across reads to Exabase schema log files, this allows for strong data consistency and durability within the Exabase DBMS infrastructure.
+- Exabase transactions are grounded in a strong atomic and isolated model, using a transaction mechanism that achieves faster write querys and efficient data consistency across reads to Exabase log files, this allows for strong data consistency and durability.

-- Exabase employs Ring to Ring hydration to setup and sanitaze new instances of Exabase and allows the new instance to join the shared Exabase Rings interface.

-- Exabase achives an efficient search query standard using search field indexing, you decide what fields of a schema gets indexed for search in your column options, doing so allows Exabase to focus on what's neccessary and reduce unneccessary costs in realtime.
+- Exabase achieves an efficient search query standard using search field indexing.

 - A Linux backup based backup functionality you can call in your app to get a single uploadable zip.
-  You can call it periodically as per your needs.
+  You can call it periodically as per your needs, and you can recover using them later.

 # Requirements to use Exabase.

-Some very few Exabase functionality are dependent on the linux os such a backup with uses GNU/Linux zip utils available via node child-processes, for development purples Exabase can fit any os as far the backup functionality is not requested.

-Exabase support all server-side Javascriot runtimes:
+Exabase support all server-side Javascript runtimes:

 - Nodejs.
 - Denojs.